 Matt has designed several electronics products having sold in excess of one million units and has over 1 Million app downloads on the iTunes Store.
 He is passionate about educating the next generation through smart toys.
 His strengths are in product development, testing, procurement, inventory control and creative problem solving.

-Data and analytics are already reshaping certain industries—and the ripple effects are poised to grow in the decade ahead, extending into new sectors and many parts of society.
-Machine learning and deep learning capabilities have an enormous variety of applications that stretch deep into several sectors of the economy.
-The world is on the cusp of untold disruption from machine learning today and deep learning in the near future.
+Data, the cloud and AI are already reshaping certain industries—and the ripple effects are poised to grow and cause significant disruption in the decade ahead, extending into new sectors and many parts of society.
+Natural language processing, machine learning and deep learning capabilities are beginning to touch nearly every type of human and machine interaction.
 Both the opportunities and the risks are great.
 Organizations that are able to harness these capabilities effectively will be able to create significant value and differentiate themselves.
 Keiretsu Forum Midwest members are interested in investing in such organizations.